-We visited PM Ranch and the Padula Family in 2011, and very much enjoyed our time there.
+We visited PM Ranch and the Padula Family in 2011 (WOW, the years have flown by!!), and very much enjoyed our time there.
 It was also great to see that PM, like WeatherWool, is very much a family operation.

 The PM Ranch House, with the Barn on the Right.

 When we visited, this brown field was full of sheep.

 Below are three of PM's Breeding Rams

 The photo below shows, if you look carefully, the natural crimp of woolen fiber.
 Also, the outer, apparent color of the wool is much darker than the color of the majority of the fiber.

 The next photos show several stages in shearing at PM:

 Above and below are pictures of PM Sheep.
 The natural color of the sheep is essentially indistinguishable from the color of the tall grass.

 Above and below are shots of a controlled burn Padula implemented to rejuvenate the pastures in spring.
 As Padula explained, “Removing all the old, dead material allows for more lush growth and habitat.
 We can't just let the fires burn everything anymore like the prairies did in the old days, so we use controlled burning to enhance the land and provide valuable habitat for the sheep and wildlife.”
 There are also people who believe strongly that controlled burns, as practiced by earlier generations, was also very effective in suppressing the population of ticks.